 It is important to note that humans are susceptible to many of the same abortion-causing agents as sheep.
 Care must be taken when assisting ewes during lambing and when caring for weak lambs.
 Plastic gloves and other protective clothing should be worn whenever contaminated material is handled.
 Unpasteurized milk or cheese should not be consumed.
 Pregnant women are especially susceptible to toxoplasmosis and should not handle infected cats or aborted fetuses.

-Abortion in sheep: causes, control, and prevention - ND State University
+[PDF] Abortions in sheep: causes, control, and prevention - North Dakota State University